-The SA Future Trust partnered with five non-bank financial intermediaries (NBFIs) in 2021 to continue its endeavour to be champions for small business.
+The SA Future Trust partnered with four non-bank financial intermediaries (NBFIs) from 2021 to continue its endeavour to be champions for small business.

 Grants have been made available to the following projects designed to accelerate job creation in the SMME-sector:

 The A2Pay Foundation provides technology solutions to consumers who live in underserved communities.
 It will extend a point-of-sale device, capital and training to spaza shop owners operating in the informal economy in Cape Town and areas of Gauteng and KwaZulu-Natal.
 They will receive a full-fledged business management system for efficient record keeping and improved cash management.
 The portable vending device also offers a wide range of prepaid products and services like airtime, electricity, lotto and bus tickets.